conda-forge/ipydrawio-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `ipydrawio, ipydrawio-export, ipydrawio-widgets` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `ipydrawio, ipydrawio-export, ipydrawio-mathjax, ipydrawio-widgets` can be installed with `conda`:

 ```
-conda install ipydrawio ipydrawio-export ipydrawio-widgets
+conda install ipydrawio ipydrawio-export ipydrawio-mathjax ipydrawio-widgets
 ```

 or with `mamba`:

 ```
-mamba install ipydrawio ipydrawio-export ipydrawio-widgets
+mamba install ipydrawio ipydrawio-export ipydrawio-mathjax ipydrawio-widgets
 ```

 It is possible to list all of the versions of `ipydrawio` available on your platform with `conda`: